JJWesterkamp/event-delegation/README.md

 ### 2. Setup options

-Create an options object (or inline it in the create call as you like) for the event-delegation setup.
+Create an options object for the event-delegation setup. (or inline it in the create call at step 3) The table below shows the available configuration options:

 | property          	| required 	| type                   	| descripton                                                                           	| default         	|
 |-------------------	|----------	|-------------------------- |--------------------------------------------------------------------------------------	|-----------------	|